Nikson1105/Sentiment-Analysis-LSTM-based-Deep-Learning-Project/README.md

 ## 🧪 Example

 **Input:**
-"The movie had amazing visuals but the story was weak."
+"The movie had amazing visuals but the story was weak and felt boring."

 **Output:**
 Negative 😠